 The Amadé-Bajzáth-Pappenheim castle was first mentioned in documents in 1735.
-The first part of the castle complex was built up the same year by the Amadé-family.
+The first part of the castle complex was built up at the beginning of 18th century by the Amadé-family.
 The visit to the castle and its parks is a journey in the history of art, including all styles from Baroque to the neo-Baroque of the early 20th century.
 Other sights of the village are the Calvinist and Roman Catholic churches.

 We believe that this historical building together with the romantic remnants of its formerly glorious English and French baroque gardens will be an inspiring experience for artists.
 The camp will offer a great opportunity to work and enjoy the beautiful Hungarian summer together with international artists from all over Europe.

-The Ari Kupsus Gallery Artists’ Camp will start on the 14th of June and will last until 24th of June, 2017.
-The closing ceremonies on the 24th of June will start by opening an exhibition of the works the artists make during their stay in Iszkaszentgyörgy.
-The highlight of the day will be the Scandinavian Midsummer Party on Saturday arranged together with the village.
+The Ari Kupsus Gallery Artists’ Camp will start on the 10th of June and will last until 20th of June, 2020.
+The closing ceremonies on the 20th of June will start by opening an exhibition of the works the artists make during their stay in Iszkaszentgyörgy.
 The admission to join the Artists’ Camp is free but artists are expected to donate two of their works (chosen together with the artist and the representative of the camp) for the organisers and sponsors.
 From these donated works some will be donated in turn to the village of Iszkaszentgyörgy to create a special contemporary art collection for the inhabitants of the village.